rdgpcampos/Correlation-and-minimum-variance-portfolio/README.md

 ticker2,...<br />
 ticker3,...<br />
 ...<br />

+An easy test can be done with the following command<br />
+$ python corr_minvar.py test_portfolio.csv 15.0

 The following optional arguments can also be provided:<br />
 -span initial_year final_year ........
 Initial and final years from which data will be collected (default: 2010 2020)<br />